James-Jeudy/Incident-Response/README.md

 # Incident Response Lab

 ## Introduction
-In this project, I used the Computer Security Incident Handling Guide(NIST 800-61) in my SOC/Honeynet environment to solve an incidents, which involved a successful brute force attempt into my Windows VM in Microsoft Azure.
+In this project, I used the Computer Security Incident Handling Guide(NIST 800-61) in my SOC/Honeynet environment to solve an incident, which involved a successful brute force attempt into my Windows VM in Microsoft Azure.
 The environment used in this project is in relation to my other project: [Creating a Live SOC/Honeynet in Azure](https://github.com/James-Jeudy/SOC-Honeynet-Azure).

 ![NIST 800-61 Framework](https://github.com/James-Jeudy/Incident-Response/assets/160562010/63fb401a-8a87-4293-9c9d-d5cbedb5f2f7)